craftcms/docs/docs/3.x/project-config.md

 Craft keeps track of each project’s configuration in a central store called **project config**.

-It writes static YAML files that can be versioned and used to deploy site changes across multiple environments, making it easier for developers to collaborate without having to pass around database dumps or write migrations to update basic configuration.
+As you make changes to system settings, Craft will record those setting values to YAML files in a `config/project/` folder.
+You can then commit those files to your Git repository, just like your templates and front-end resources.

+It offers two benefits:

+1. You’ll be able to keep track of your project’s changing state over time.
+2. You can apply new changes to other development/staging/production environments, rather than restoring a database backup or manually recreating changes.

 ### What’s Stored in Project Config